 Types of DUI Charges in Jacksonville, IL

-The type of DUI charge you face in Illinois depends on the specifics of your arrest, your prior record, and whether anyone was injured.
-Here are the DUI charge types most commonly seen in Jacksonville, IL courts:
+DUI charges in Illinois can vary depending on the circumstances of your arrest, your driving history, and whether anyone was harmed.
+Below are the most frequent DUI charges that drivers in Jacksonville, IL encounter.

 First-Time DUI (Class A Misdemeanor)